luismaecker/DeepTrees_fork/README.md

 ## Semantic Versioning
 This reposirotry has auto semantic versionining enabled.
 To create new releases, we need to merge into the default `finetuning-halle` branch.

-Semantic Versionining, or SemVer, is versioning standard for versioning software ([SemVer website](https://semver.org/)).
+Semantic Versionining, or SemVer, is a versioning standard for software ([SemVer website](https://semver.org/)).
 Given a version number MAJOR.MINOR.PATCH, increment the:

 - MAJOR version when you make incompatible API changes
 - MINOR version when you add functionality in a backward compatible manner